hashmapinc/tempus-edge/applications/README.md

 - improve the ease of application debugging

 ### Message Types
 Each IoFog message should contain a `messageType` field that describes the type of the message.
-This value is a `byte` (8-bit) bitmap.
-The significance of each bit is detailed below:
+This value is a `byte` or `uint8` depending on the language.
+The significance of each value is detailed below:

+* `000` = undefined message - should not be used.
+This can indicate a message that didn't originate from a Hashmap application.
-* `0b00000001` = general data message - used for standard data passing from element to element
+* `001` = general data message - used for standard data passing from element to element
-* `0b00000010` = config alert message - alerts applications to check for updated configuration.
+* `002` = config alert message - alerts applications to check for updated configuration.
-* `0b00000100` = update config message - used to submit new configs to the `track-manager`
+* `003` = update config message - used to submit new configs to the `track-manager`
-* `0b00001000` = not yet defined
-* `0b00010000` = not yet defined
-* `0b00100000` = not yet defined
-* `0b01000000` = not yet defined
-* `0b10000000` = not yet defined

-NOTE: new message types will be defined here as new types are necessary.
+NOTE: new message types will be defined here as new types become necessary.
 Please send a pull request if you'd like to suggest other types!

 ### Message Subtypes
-Usage of `messageSubtype` is still not fully decided.
+Usage of `messageSubtype` is still not fully defined.
 In general, a message subtype will be similar to a `messageType`.
-It will be a `byte` value conatining a bitmap.
-Each bit in a `messageSubtype` bitmap will have different significance depending on the message's `messageType`.
-Those standards will be defined here for each `messageType`.

-NOTE: new message subtypes will be defined here as new subtypes are necessary.
+NOTE: new message subtypes will be defined here as new subtypes become necessary.
 Please send a pull request if you'd like to suggest other subtypes!